green-leafed plant

 2. Certification Pathway Support

-• Internal Control System (ICS) setup for group certification
+• Internal Control System (ICS) setup for GOTS group certification

-• Crop rotation and diversification for food security
+• Crop rotation and intercropping for food security and soil nitrogen

 3. Market Linkages

-• Price transparency farmers see what buyers pay
+• Price transparency farmers see what organic buyers pay and how premiums are calculated

-• Group selling mechanisms to reduce individual bargaining risk
+• Group selling mechanisms to strengthen collective bargaining for organic fibre

 4. Gender and Inclusion

-• Targeted inclusion of women farmers in all training programmes
+• Targeted inclusion of women farmers in all organic training programmes

 • Women in cooperative leadership and board positions